QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Introduction

 Topological features in 2D and 2.5D, such as NPs \citep[e.g.][]{GorbatchevSomov88, Parnell10}, separatrices \citep{GorbatchevSomov88}, separator field lines, and null lines have been explored in solar physics context since the 80s.
 They are known to separate the field in connectivity domains.
 However, in the mid-90s a new topological term arose, namely quasi-separatrix layers \citep[QSLs;][]{Priest95, Demoulin96b}, which are the 3D generalizations of the above-mentioned features, now separating the field into quasi-connectivity domains.
 While the linkage of magnetic field lines over separatrices and NPs is discontinuous, across QSLs it is continuous but drastically changes.

 In the early description of \cite{Demoulin96a}, the strength of QSLs, i.e. the amount of the change in field line linkage, is measured by the norm of the Jacobian of the mapping of neighboring field lines \citep{1994ApJ...437..851L} from one end of the photosphere to the other.
 However, this quantity is not invariant with respect to the direction of tracing of the field lines.
-Consequently, \cite{Titov07} came up with an alternative covariant quantity quantifying QSL strengths, called the squashing factor, $Q$.
+Consequently, \cite{Titov02} came up with an alternative covariant quantity quantifying QSL strengths, called the squashing factor, $Q$.

-QSLs (as well as NPs and separatrices) are preferential sites for build-up of current sheets in the presence of footpoint motions, and hence are preferential sites where reconnection can take place \citep{Aulanier05b}.
-Although, there is still no quantitative relationship \citep[possibly because it depends on the exact field configuration and footpoint motions; see][]{Galsgaard03b}, it has been suggested that the higher the value of $Q$, the thinner the current layer at that particular QSL \citep{Aulanier05b}.
+There is no general relationship between QSLs and electric currents.
+For example one can imagine a potential field with no currents and very strong QSLs (large $Q$ value), even separatrices.
+However, when applying boundary motions, strong electric current develop preferentially at QSLs whatever the footpoint motions are \citep{Aulanier05b}.
+Then, QSLs (as well as NPs and separatrices) are preferential sites for build-up of current sheets in the presence of footpoint motions, and hence are preferential sites where reconnection can take place.
+In addition, starting from a thick QSL distribution the evolution of the configuration can thin the QSLs, and hence the current sheets, down to the dissipative scales.
+Then, \cite{Aulanier05b} proposed that for non-eruptive flares the broader the initial QSLs, the larger the magnetic energy which can be stored before being released by reconnection.
+QSLs and related current sheets also have a key role in eruptive flares \citep{Aulanier10} and in coronal heating \citep{DemoulinP97}.
 This makes these topological features very important for studies of storage and release of magnetic free energy in the process of reconnection at all scales.